OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 You can see the light going on when the light sensor is covered (simulating darkness).

 > We have been using here nodes pre-defined by Node-RED, to invoke REST services, write the function, etc.
 > There are _many_ such pre-defined nodes.
-You can even ping an email inbox; you can turn the light on of off by sending an email.
+You can even ping an email inbox; you can turn the light on or off by sending an email.

 ### Using Swagger (aka Open API)
 [`Swagger`](https://swagger.io/) has been designed to facilitate the development of REST Services.